Predicting earthquake damages with Azure ML Workspace

 Components

-Here you will find your custom components created as building blocks for your ml projects, which is a self-contained piece of code that does one step in a machine learning pipeline.
-Components are the building blocks of advanced machine learning pipelines.
+Here you will find your custom components created as building blocks for your ml projects, which is a self-contained piece of code that does one step in an ML pipeline.
+Components are the building blocks of advanced ML pipelines.
 Components can do tasks such as data processing, model training, model scoring, and so on.

 Pipelines